Bright-Path/brightpath.github.io/src/content/beer/coalport-tmavy-pivo.md

   This dark Czech lager is double decocted and brewed with Pils and Munich malts and a touch of roasted malts.
 It tastes rich coco and has notes of dark fruits.
 It is delicious and beautiful.
-tap: false
+tap: true
-tap_loc: 9
+tap_loc: 6
-canned: false
+canned: true
 logo: /upload/icon_coalport.jpg
 tags: beer
 ---